Trading Education

 The 200-day moving average serves as the most effective trend filter.
 Price above the 200 MA biases toward long entries.
 Below it biases toward shorts.
 Backtesting across thousands of triangle trades has shown that applying a moving average trend filter improves win rates by approximately 4 percentage points and reduces drawdown by roughly 25%.

-Bollinger Band Squeezes
+Bollinger Band squeezes

 Bollinger Band squeezes visually confirm the volatility compression that defines every symmetrical triangle.
 Combining a Bollinger squeeze with rising OBV while price is in a symmetrical triangle produces a particularly strong bullish breakout signal.